razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 # Lesser known facts
 1. `1rem` = `16px` - default in all the browsers unless the default font-size of the browser is set to anything else explicitly.
 2. `padding: 1rem` - rems always takes base value as font-size of the browser regardless of the property they are used on.
 In this example 1rem = 16px so `padding: 16px`

-Common Questions:
-Do we need rems in typography?
-Do we need rems in spacing?
-Do we need spacing and sizing? or just spacing will do the job?
-What happens with everything rems what happens with everything px what happens with font size rems and rest everything px How do we store it in tokens?
-Store in px and render in dependent platform units?
-React Native is still gray area.
-What are rems equivalent in RN?

-Properties that will be affected with units

-Font Size
-font-size
-line-height

-Layout
-  space
-    padding
-    margin
-  size
-    height
-    width